pgraves5/charts/dellemc-license/README.md

 ```

 ### product
-it is used to create a unique license secret name for each product so that you can install multiple licenses with the different product names.
+it is used to create a unique license secret name for each product.
 Example helm install command line setting:
 ```
 --set product="objectscale"